|The Philip Cross Affair|

 As is by now well-known, Wikipedia presents itself as an online encyclopedia to which anyone can contribute, and whose entries anyone can edit.
 The idea is that people who are experts in their field will contribute articles, suitably augmented by others who are equally knowledgeable.
 This is a nice idea but in practice Wikipedia is unreliable, because anyone can edit articles, and in many cases the main aim of those editing articles is not to present the truth but rather a biassed interpretation.
 Wikipedia has no effective defense against this (especially since its privileged editors are among the worst offenders) and is thus unreliable.

 This flaw in Wikipedia manifests itself most often in articles dealing with history or contemporary events, in particular those relating to World War II and its aftermath, and to the events of September 11, 2001, and their consequences.
 There are people who are determined that certain facts should not receive publicity, and whenever an "unapproved" fact appears on Wikipedia some editor will come along and remove it.
 In fact there seem to be teams of such trolls, perhaps paid to do their work of censorship and their presentation of particular interpretations of history which their masters want to be the public "truth".
-Although this falsification occurs mainly in connection with historical articles, there is no guarantee that it does not occur in non-historical articles also, such as those dealing with medicine, psychiatry or pharmacy.
-Because of this lack of defense against censorship and misrepresentation by determined bands of trolls, Wikipedia is not to be trusted.
+Although this falsification occurs mainly in connection with historical articles, there is no guarantee that it does not occur in non-historical articles also, such as those dealing with medicine, psychiatry, pharmacy and environmentalism (e.g., the ban on criticism of the poster-child Rachel Carson).
+Because of this lack of defense against censorship and misrepresentation by determined bands of trolls, Wikipedia cannot (and should not) be trusted.
+Anyone citing Wikipedia as an 'authority' simply reveals their own ignorance and naïvity.

 Here's an example of censorship at Wikipedia: